DanMurath/Xbox-web-clone/README.md

-# Xbox website concept
+# Xbox Website Clone

-This is just me creating an alternative xbox web page, adding my own ideas and incorporating designs that come up in my head.
+Check out the site at https://xbox-web-clone.netlify.app

+This is a clone of a recent xbox Website Advertising their new console.
+HereI challenged myself to re-create this while adding some of my own features in.
+This project helped me understand how to build web pages tremendously.

+## Technologies

+The technologies I used were:

+.
+JavaScript(ES6)
+.
+HTML5
+.
+SCSS(Sass)
+.Materialize
+.JQuery